woofyboss1/woofyboss1/README.md

 ## About me
 I was born in Yokohama,coding for hobby.
-My interest is in machine learning and penetration testing.
+My interest is in Machine Learning and Penetration Testing.

 ## stats